TWBug/GoldCardHenge/content/application/_index.en.md

 {{< /teaser >}}

 * When your application is approved and passed the qualification review, you will receive an e-mail notification to bring your passport for passport inspection.
-At this point, please bring your original passport to your chosen Bureau of Consular Affairs or ROC mission/office. **Due to the COVID-19 pandemic, some overseas missions might be temporarily closed or working remotely.
-Please contact their office and see if passport inspections can be accepted via post.**
+At this point, please bring your original passport to your chosen Bureau of Consular Affairs or ROC mission/office.
 * After verification, you will receive an e-mail stating your passport has been inspected and the gold card application was approved.
 Under normal circumstances, this process should take a week.
 [Note 3](#note-3)

 ## STEP 3: Receiving your Gold Card